fbie/fbie.github.io/about.md

 ## Things I did and do ##

+- In summer semester 2016, I gave three lectures on parallel functional programming in Racket and Java 8 at UCAS for students without prior functional programming experience.
+My lectures where part of a course on functional programming taught by [Yu ZHANG](http://lcs.ios.ac.cn/~yzhang).
+Take a look at the [course material](https://github.com/fbie/parallel-functional-lectures).

 - I have written a small Emacs mode for systematic literature reviews on BibTex files called [SLIRM](https://github.com/fbie/slirm).

 - Read my thesis [Connected Set Filtering on Shared Memory Multicore